Mathematical inquiry processes: Verify; generate more examples; identify patterns and reason. Conceptual field of inquiry: Addition and inequalities.

 This proves to be false, but in the process of finding that out classes have produced a full list of all the possible inequalities using descending and ascending consecutive digits.

-One advantage of the prompt is the obvious changes that can be made to it.
-A favourite, in my experience, is to change the operation to multiplication.
+One advantage of the prompt is the obvious changes that can be made.
+Changing the operation to multiplication, for example, develops a new line of inquiry.
 Students who find 43 + 21 < 123 + 4, but 43 x 21 > 123 x 4 are often intrigued to explain why the inequality sign is reversed.
-All-ability classes have taken this to a higher level by finding the sum of pairs of algebraic expressions.
-For example, we can generalise for an inequality of the form 43 + 21 < 123 + 4 in the following way:
+Mixed attainment classes have taken this to a higher level by finding the sum of pairs of algebraic expressions.
+Students can generalise for an inequality of the form 43 + 21 < 123 + 4 in the following way:

 Summing both sides of the inequality gives: